Z-Zhao/ReactJSNetAspDotNetStart/README.md

 1. Install nugget packages: JsEngineSwitcher.V8, x86, x64
 2. Editing ReactConfig.cs according to the project file.

-Otherwise (if only follow above tutorial), Http 500 error happens when access .jsx files because there is no JS engine.
+Otherwise (if you only follow official tutorial), Http 500 error happens when access .jsx files because there is no JS engine.